 For technical information on entering these types of payments in the Workday system, please refer to the Job Aids posted on the Human Resources' website under Compensation -> Period Activity Pay.

 Students enrolled full-time (12 credits or more during a fall/spring semester and six credits during Summer Session or January Term) in a degree program at UVA are eligible to be student wage employees for the University of Virginia.
 In addition, students in their last semester of enrollment prior to graduation who need fewer than 12 credits to graduate are eligible to work in a student wage capacity.

 Individuals wishing to hire students are responsible for confirming and documenting eligibility for student wage employment as described in UVA HR’s Guide to UVA Student Employment (PDF).

 Exceptions to these eligibility rules may be granted on a case-by-case basis with the support of the student’s academic advisor and dean.
-To request an exception, please contact the associate vice provost for academic administration, Maggie Harden (mph4d), directly.
+To request an exception, please contact the Provost's Office policy team directly at firstname.lastname@example.org.